Hakim Danish: SIC Racing MSi (2025)

 On 24 September 2025, SIC Racing announced Hakim would be making his Grand Prix debut at the 2025 Malaysian motorcycle Grand Prix as a wildcard entry.
 He qualified in 12th place, and set the fastest lap of the race before retiring after 5 laps due to a technical issue with his bike.
 During the weekend, MSi Racing announced their signing of Hakim to race alongside Ryusei Yamanaka full-time in 2026, filling the vacancy left by Ángel Piqueras' upcoming promotion to their Moto2 team.

+Aeon Credit – MT Helmets – MSi (2026)

+Hakim began his rookie Moto3 season with MSi Racing in 2026, and claimed his first podium of the season with a third-place finish at the 2026 Italian motorcycle Grand Prix in Mugello.

+At the 2026 Czech Republic motorcycle Grand Prix at Automotodrom Brno, Hakim took his maiden Moto3 victory following a last-lap battle among six riders, recovering from a twelve-place grid penalty to hit the front on the final tour.
+Contact between race leaders Maximo Quiles and Brian Uriarte at the penultimate corner opened the door for Hakim to come through for the win, finishing ahead of Uriarte and Quiles.
+It was the first time a Malaysian rider had stood on top of a Moto3 podium since Khairul Idham Pawi's win at the 2016 German motorcycle Grand Prix.